Abducted Cross River Commissioner regains freedom - Nigeria Today

 Abducted Cross River Commissioner regains freedom

-Calabar – Mr Gabriel Odu-Oji, the Commissioner for Water Resources in Cross River, kidnapped on April 9, has regained freedom.
+Mr Gabriel Odu-Oji, the Commissioner for Water Resources in Cross River, kidnapped on April 9, has regained freedom, the News Agency of Nigeria (NAN) reports.

-ASP Irene Ugbo, the Public Relations Officer of the state Police Command, confirmed his release in a telephone interview on Monday in Calabar.
+ASP Irene Ugbo, the Public Relations Officer of the state Police Command, confirmed his release in a telephone interview with the News Agency of Nigeria (NAN) on Monday in Calabar.

 “As we speak, the Commissioner for Water Resources has been released and he is right now with his family.